PecanProject/pecan/workflows/ncc-statewide/README.md

 an event dated Y-1.
 Event dates therefore span one year earlier than the configured crop years, and include 2017 even though 2017 has no crop cycles of its own.

-Eligibility rules, applied before the material draw:

-- Annuals draw the row crop rate, perennials the orchard rate, matching the `crop_structure` split in `ca_organic_amendment_app_rate`.
+The only rule applied before the material draw is the rate lookup: annuals draw the row crop rate and perennials the orchard rate, matching the `crop_structure` split in `ca_organic_amendment_app_rate`.
+Every material is eligible for both families, with no screening by `material_class` or C:N.

-- `wood` class materials are excluded from annuals.
-Their C:N is high enough that net N immobilization is expected within a single row crop season, which SIPNET cannot represent since it has no immobilization flux.
-- All other CalRecycle classes present in the data (`ag`, `food`, `yard`) are eligible for both families.
-A `material_class` outside this set raises an error rather than being silently excluded.
+SIPNET represents the effect of a high C:N amendment itself.
+Litter breakdown is scaled by `calcCNEffect(kCN, litterC, litterN) = kCN / (kCN + C:N)`, so a material that raises the litter pool C:N decomposes, and releases N, more slowly.
+At `kCN = 80` wood chips at C:N 300 break down at roughly a quarter the rate of poultry litter at C:N 12.5.

 # Known limitations